iomete/iom-docs/docs/guides/dbt/dbt-incremental-models.md

 ### How do incremental models work behind the scenes?

-The iomete platform supports incremental models for Iceberg tables which is the default table format.
+The IOMETE platform supports incremental models for Iceberg tables which is the default table format.
 The incremental build will not work if `file_format` is explicitly specified other than `iceberg`  (e.g., `file_format = 'parquet'`).

 Apache Iceberg’s ACID Transaction management is used to ensure this is executed as a single unit of work.